 Mother and children hiding in the jungle (Photo courtesy of Free Burma Rangers)

 DARE Network is the first and remains the only organization that comprehensively addresses substance abuse within the refugee and migrant populations along the Thai/Burmese border.

-In 2000, after witnessing the atrocities committed against the ethnic people of Burma and the subsequent social problems associated with alcohol and drug dependence along the Thai/Burma Border, a Canadian Addiction Recovery specialist and the leaders of local ethnic groups, felt compelled to make a change in the situation.
+In 2000, after witnessing the atrocities committed against the ethnic people of Burma and the subsequent social problems associated with alcohol and drug dependence along the Thai/Burmese Border, a Canadian Addiction Recovery specialist and the leaders of local ethnic groups felt compelled to make a change in the situation.

 Together they developed a plan to address the growing problem of substance abuse within the displaced ethnic communities of Burma.